Not legal advice

 Pennsylvania Landlord and Tenant Act (68 Pa.
 C.S. §250.101 et seq.)

-This is the primary state statute governing landlord-tenant relationships in Pennsylvania.
-For the full text, consult your state legislature's website or a legal database.
+Primary state statute governing landlord-tenant relationships in Pennsylvania.
+For the full text, consult the Pennsylvania legislature's website or a legal database.